Bukit Timah

 Bukit Timah (/ˈbʊkɪt ˌtiːmɑː/ BUUK-it-_-TEE-mah), often abbreviated as Bt Timah, is a planning area and residential estate located in the westernmost part of the Central Region of Singapore.
 Bukit Timah lies roughly 10 km from the Central Business District, bordering the Central Water Catchment to the north, Bukit Panjang to the northwest, Queenstown to the south, Tanglin to the southeast, Clementi to the southwest, Novena to the east and Bukit Batok to the west.
 It is further split into eight subzones, namely Anak Bukit, Coronation Road, Farrer Court, Hillcrest, Holland Road, Leedon Park, Swiss Club and Ulu Pandan.

-Owing to its prime location, Bukit Timah has some of the densest clusters of luxury condominiums and landed property in the city, with very few public housing.
+Owing to its prime location, Bukit Timah has one of the densest clusters of luxury condominiums and landed property in Singapore, with little public housing.

 Etymology

 The last identification of the area was on the 1828 map by Frankin and Jackson and was noted as Bukit Timah.
 As the interior of Singapore was not fully explored, it is likely the name came from the Malays.

 In Malay, Bukit Timah meant Tin bearing hill.
 The original Malay name was Bukit Temak, meaning "hill of the temak trees" as the temak trees were abundant in the area.
 It was possible that the British in Singapore had mispronounced or misheard and became Bukit Timah.